+Effective Number of SHIELD Centers:

+Number of SHIELD centers per zip code per month: The total number of SHIELD centers operating in each zip code each month is obtained.
+However, this number can be misleading as it may not represent how many of them “effectively” served the zipcode in which they are located.
+Therefore, we calculated the effective number of SHIELD test centers in each month as follow:

+{HOW DID YOU CALCULATE IT AND HOW THEY ARE RELATED TO EACH OTHER}

 Data Description

-As previously mentioned, we sourced the data from the ICU at Loyola University Chicago Hospital.
+We sourced the data from the ICU at Loyola University Chicago Hospital.
 After filtering the data, we had a total of 147 zip codes between January 2020 and December 2023 across Illinois.
 Figure 2 illustrates the geographical distribution of all these zip codes with COVID-19 patients who were frequently served by Loyola Hospital.
 The highlighted areas, primarily concentrated around the Chicago metropolitan region and extending to various surrounding areas, represent the zip codes where Loyola Hospital’s ICU services were most utilized for treating COVID-19 patients during this period.